 Mythology, folklore, and religion.
 Bibliomania - Free Online Literature and Study Guides.
 Grade 10 Short Stories & Poems.
 Check this page regularly; I will be adding links here for those stories and poems available online.

 During meaningful conversations, students are forced to be accountable for their positions, to listen, to analyze opposing perspectives, and to adapt their thinking on the fly.
-There are many popular strategies for these kinds of conversations, each with slightly unique rules and applications.
-Among them are Socrative Discussions, Accountable Talks, Debate, and Literature Circles.
 Graphic Novels and Manga in the Classroom.
 Short Story Downloads - Middle School English. ''The Monkey's Paw'' Short Story & Activities: Literature Activity.
 Highlights Earth Day Kids love hearing about the Earth and ways we can be better to our environment!

 Work in groups.
 Try to explain what these lines mean with your own words.
-Then, say if you agree with them.
-1. Celebrate Halloween!
+Celebrate Halloween!
 Contribute to ReadWriteThink / RSS / FAQs / Site Demonstrations / Contact Us / About Us See more like this What’s Happening This Week There is much more to explore in our calendar.

 Find other important events in literary history, authors' birthdays, and a variety of holidays, each with related lessons and resources.
+More Looking for age-appropriate book recommendations, author interviews, and fun activity ideas?
+Chatting About Books: Recommendations for Young Readers.
 Halloween Web Hunt.
 What gets buried along with a mummy?

 What do vampire bats eat for dinner?
 And whose brain is behind Frankenstein?
 Search for these and other frightful facts and discover the history of Halloween traditions in this web hunt.
 1. White Dog - Ghost Stories.
 Once there was a boy who had a friendly white dog named Ghost.

 Joey and Ghost were best friends.
 They loved to roam the countryside looking for adventure.
+They climbed rocks and waded through cool streams.
+Joey's neighbors all liked Ghost, too.
+One day, Farmer Green saw the two friends walk by his farm.
 Scary Halloween Stories: Creepy Ghost Stories for Halloween Night!
 Susan and Ned were driving through a wooded empty section of highway.

 Lightning flashed, thunder roared, the sky went dark in the torrential downpour.
-“We’d better stop.”
-Said Susan.
-Ned nodded his head in agreement.
-When he stepped on the brake, the car started to slide on the slick pavement.
 Fractured Fairy Tales: Introduction.
 Colwell.
 5 Web Tools to Create Awesome Digital Newspapers for Your Class.
 To help you create digital newspapers for your class, we curated a list of some of our favorite web tools for this purpose.